 *$668/credit and $1032/credit is the 2020-21 (beginning Summer 2020).
 Costs are expected to increase each year.

 Graduate students are eligible for financial aid in the form of Federal Stafford Loans.
 Learn more about Stafford Loans, including eligibility requirements and application instructions.

 Our admissions and financial aid counselors have worked with thousands of students who have questioned how they could afford to complete their graduate education.
 They will use their experience to suggest creative solutions for financing your education.
 We work with students and organizations to manage tuition reimbursement plans, extend tuition discounts to various corporate partners in the region, offer third party billing and monthly payment plans, and work with veterans to maximize their available aid.

-- Request that official transcripts for all undergraduate and graduate academic credits received from each post-secondary institutions you attended be sent directly to Edgewood College Graduate and Professional Studies.
+- Copies of official transcripts for all undergraduate and graduate academic credits received sent directly to Edgewood College Graduate and Professional Studies.

-- Provide two letters of recommendation from college or university professors, supervisors, and/or professional colleagues who can focus on the probability of your success in graduate school.
-Letter of Recommendation Guidelines
+- Provide two letters of recommendation from college or university professors, supervisors, and/or professional colleagues.
+In combination, these letters should attest to the probability of your success in graduate school and as a teacher.

 - Additional entrance exams in desired content area may be required.